 - When your Health and Safety Committee reps inspect the workplace, how do they identify strain/sprain injury hazards?
 Providing tools and training to your JHSC can engage them in your ergonomics initiatives.

-These questions are only a small sampling from our ergo program audit, but if you can dig out the answers, you’ll be well on your way to a successful program in 2022!
-If you’ll be launching a program next year, ask us about our featured “On-Site Ergo Plus” program, which offers a great way to jump start your ergo program and achieve your 2022 ergo goals!
+These questions are only a small sampling from our ergo program audit, but if you can dig out the answers, you’ll be well on your way to a successful program!
+If you’ll be launching a program next year, ask us about our featured “On-Site Ergo Plus” program, which offers a great way to jump start your ergo program and achieve your ergo goals for next year!